vijism89/redux-feedback-loop/README.md

 ## THE REVIEW COMPONENT

-In addition to the multi-step form, the app needs to display the results of each step clearly and at all times.
-HINT: This will be your current redux values displayed on the DOM.
+In addition to the multi-step form, the app will display the results of each step clearly and at all times.

-The simplest way could be another component on the DOM which shows the results of the current survey and a Submit button.

 ### Incomplete, Submit button is disabled: